stackhtml/documentify/README.md

 ### `document = documentify(entry, [html], [opts])`
 Create a new documentify instance.
 If `entry` is a `.html` file, it'll be used as the source.
 If `entry` is falsy and `html` is a string or readable stream, that will be used as the input instead.
-Otherwise `entry` is falsey and `html` is omitted, it uses an empty HTML file with just a body and head as the source.
+Otherwise if `entry` is falsy and `html` is omitted, an empty HTML file with just a body and head will be used as the source.

 ### `document.transform(fn, [opts])`
 Pass a transform to the document instance